-Thanks to a new breed of software tools that allows to easily process and analyze data at scale, we are now able to extract invaluable insights from the vast amount of data generated daily.
+Thanks to modern software tools that allow to easily process and analyze data at scale, we are now able to extract invaluable insights from the vast amount of data generated daily.
 As a result, both the business and scientific world are undergoing a revolution which is fueled by one of the most sought after job profiles: the data scientist.

 This course covers the fundamental steps of the data science pipeline:

-Data Wrangling
+Data wrangling

-- Data acqusition (scraping, crawling, parsing, etc.) - Data manipulation, array programming, dataframes - The many sources of data problems (and how to fix them): missing data, incorrect data, inconsistent representations - Schema alignment, data reconciliation - Data quality testing with crowdsourcing
+- Data acqusition (scraping, crawling, parsing, etc.) - · Data manipulation, array programming, dataframes - The many sources of data problems (and how to fix them): missing data, incorrect data, inconsistent representations - Data quality testing with crowdsourcing

-Data Interpretation
+Data interpretation

-- Stats in practice (distribution fitting, statistical significance, etc.) - Working with "found data" (design of observational studies, regression analysis) - Machine learning in practice (supervised and unsupervised, feature engineering, more data vs. advanced algorithms, curse of dimensionality, etc.)
+- Statistics in practice (distribution fitting, statistical significance, etc.) - Working with "found data" (design of observational studies, regression analysis) - Machine learning in practice (supervised and unsupervised, feature engineering, more data vs. advanced algorithms, curse of dimensionality, etc.) - Text mining: vector space model, topic models, word embedding - Social network analysis (influencers, community detection, etc.)